Contributed By Cowan, DeBaets, Abrahams & Sheppard LLP

 US music copyrights are split into two parts: the underlying musical composition copyright (the written music and lyrics), and the sound recording embodying the composition’s performance.
 Different organisations collect and disburse earned royalties to the appropriate rightsholder.

 With respect to composition copyrights, the songwriter(s) and music publisher(s) typically split the income earned from certain uses of the composition.
-For public performances (such as on radio, TV, and public venues like concert halls, and even bars and restaurants), performing rights organisations (PROs) collect money from each entity holding a license issued by the society for the use of musical works in the PRO’s repertory and distribute it to their members based on proprietary formulae.
+For public performances (such as on radio, TV, and public venues like concert halls, and even bars and restaurants), performing rights organisations (PROs) collect money from each entity holding a licence issued by the society for the use of musical works in the PRO’s repertory and distribute it to their members based on proprietary formulae.
 PROs also enforce the rights of their members against any unlicensed public performance of their music.
 There are various licences available but generally one pays an annual fee for a “blanket” licence that covers the entire repertory of the PRO.
 The two largest PROs are ASCAP and BMI, which comprise about 96% of the music market, followed by SESAC and newcomer GMR.

 Composition copyright owners also employ agencies to collect “mechanical” royalties, or moneys earned by songwriters and publishers from the creation and sale of sound recording renditions of a composition.
-The Harry Fox Agency issues these mechanical licences (called “compulsory licences”) and has traditionally collected mechanical royalties for its members.
-However, under the recently passed Music Modernization Act (MMA), statutory compulsory licences will be streamlined by 2021, replacing the old song-by-song licensing structure with a blanket licensing system for digital music providers to make and distribute downloads and streams of digital music.
+The Harry Fox Agency issues these mechanical licences (“compulsory licences”) and has traditionally collected mechanical royalties for its members.
+However, under the Music Modernization Act (MMA), statutory compulsory licences will be streamlined by 2021, replacing the old song-by-song licensing structure with a blanket licensing system for digital music providers to make and distribute downloads and streams of digital music.
 A new mechanical licensing collective will administer the blanket licence, receive reports from digital music providers, and collect and distribute royalties.

 With respect to sound recording, a record label typically owns the copyright in the “master” of a sound recording.
 The label typically tracks record sales, whether physical or digital, while a collection society called SoundExchange tracks digital public performance royalties for sound recordings.
-Under the Copyright Act, sound recording copyright owners, unlike composition owners, lack an exclusive public performance right other than by digital means (ie, radio stations do not pay sound recording owners royalties for radio play).
+Under the Copyright Act, sound recording copyright owners, unlike composition owners, lack an exclusive public performance right other than by digital means (ie, radio stations do not pay sound recording owners' royalties for radio play).

 Artists’ Rights Society (ARS) is a US licensing and monitoring organisation for visual artists, which represents the copyright interests of thousands of global visual artists (and estates), from painters and photographers to sculptors and architects.
 ARS, among other things, handles inquiries for licenses to reproduce visual art works (for instance, for publication in books, museum exhibitions, monographs, etc).
 Membership is voluntary.